 Great Expectations has defined 17 classroom practices, including a focus on critical thinking, topics integrated with real world examples, co-curricular learning and teachers staying on their feet to engage students.

 Textbooks become a resource, not the class guide, Clark said.
 Instead of reading about Benjamin Franklin’s letters, the students read them and analyze them.
 Students also would apply algebraic principals to construction to have a real-world understanding of the subject.

-Throughout the class, teachers constantly check in with their students to ensure the students understand the material instead just checking through a test, he said.
+Throughout the class, teachers constantly check in with their students to insure the students understand the material instead just checking through a test, he said.